Table of Contents

 If you are already teaching, make sure to ask your students what they enjoy most about your teaching style, or what challenges you’ve helped them overcome.
 Consider how that translates from teaching in-person to online.

-If you’re new to teaching yoga, do a quick search on Google or Quora for terms like ‘yoga classes online’.
+If you’re new to teaching yoga, do a quick search on Google or Quora for terms like ‘yoga classes online.’
 You’re bound to see a ton of examples and questions on what people want to learn.
-Make a note of what online yoga schools are already out there and what they teach, what people are searching, and where you could fill a gap.
+Make a note of what online yoga schools are already out there and what they teach, what people are searching, and where you could fill in a gap.
 You can also use tools like Ubersuggest to research what search terms are most popular on Google.

 Option 1: Self-serve yoga classes

-The benefit of self-directed classes is that they can be a passive income source, meaning that once you’ve set up your classes, people can enroll and take the class with no intervention from you.
+This approach allows students to work through a series of pre-recorded classes or modules that they can view on-demand.
+The benefit of self-directed classes is that they can be a passive income source, so once you’ve recorded your sequence, people can enroll and take the class with no intervention from you.